Rustic rhubarb tart recipe, easy to make, perfect for spring. Slice rhubarb with candied ginger and sugar filling in an unstructured butter-crust.

 - 3 cups of rhubarb stalks (about 4 stalks), cut into 1/4-inch slices (green leaves discarded)

 - 1 tablespoon butter

 1 In a bowl combine the rhubarb, sugar, flour, orange zest, flour, vanilla, and ginger and allow to macerate for 15 minutes.

-2 Preheat the oven to 375°F. If you are using homemade chilled pie dough, remove it from the refrigerator to let stand for 10 minutes before rolling out.
+3 Roll out the dough: If you are using homemade chilled pie dough, remove it from the refrigerator to let stand for 10 minutes before rolling out.